 Our workshops provide an informative, supportive and fun group environment to explore professional development topics.
 At AWC, we believe that adult learning is most powerful in settings that are interactive and experiential.
 We also emphasize the importance of finding concrete takeaways that can be implemented immediately through the action planning component of our programs.

 Clients may choose from sample topics below.
 We enjoy partnering with our clients to customize existing programs or design from scratch, with the goal of best meeting participants’ needs.
+Optional pre-reads can be provided to attendees.

 Sample Topics (click session name or “+” for description):

 This interactive workshop focuses on best practices for women looking to drive their career, with special emphasis on the challenges often faced in heavily male-dominated environments where they often find themselves “the only woman in the room”.
 Topics include career navigation, seeking feedback, evaluating and building your network, understanding difference between mentors and sponsors, and building and projecting a style of confidence that works for you.
 During the program, participants complete a handout containing self-reflection, goals, and their personal next step action items.
-(Note: We can provide several relevant pre-reads, and also have recommended to employers Lean In and Feminist Fight Club if they would like to provide attendees with a book as a takeaway.)

 This workshop is designed for women at mid-career and beyond who would like to create a roadmap to guide their career going forward.
 The ability to design and navigate a stimulating and meaningful career (which fits into one’s life) is a key competency for today’s leaders.
 This involves being able to articulate one’s own definition of success and manage the external and internal obstacles encountered along the way.
 Yet, most people do not create the time in their busy lives to do the necessary career visioning and planning.
 Through a series of self-assessment exercises, we reflect on where you’ve been during the various chapters of your leadership journey (both highs and lows), and look ahead at your desired future milestones.
 We identify what the enablers of your success will be and what potential obstacles could get in the way.
 In particular we consider recent research about how women can maintain and build confidence during times of change and professional growth.
 You will walk away with a “Career Roadmap” document that can be implemented immediately.
-(Optional pre-reads can be provided to attendees.)

 What People Are Saying: